TD-turingdigital/gaCID-Generator/README.md

-ga client ID reGenerate and cookie saving.
+Generate the client ID and save it in cookies.